-- After removing the pulp tissue completely, a filling would be used to fill the space created.
+- After removing the pulp tissue completely, a white dental fillings UK would be used to fill the space created.
 Thie filling of gutta-percha would be used.
 This is a kind of rubber material used widely for sealing the inside of the tooth.

 - Usually, the dentist also places a dental crown on the particular tooth.
 This is done because the tooth becomes brittle over time as it lacks blood and nerve supply which can crack the tooth.
 The dental crown prevents the cracking of the tooth later on.